scottserok/ruby_guide/README.md

 ## Contribute

-Please contribute by opening issues or pull requests, they're welcome and appreciated!
+Please contribute by opening issues or pull requests.
+They're welcome and appreciated!